tkurki/pebblejs/README.md

 #### Platform.version()
 [Platform.version()]: #platform-version

 `Platform.version` returns the current platform version name as a lowercase string.
-This can be `'aplite'`, `'basalt'`, or `'chalk'`.
+This can be `'aplite'`, `'basalt'`, `'chalk'` or `'diorite'`.
 Use the following table to determine the platform that `Platform.version` will return.

 | Watch Model          | Platform   |
 | ----                 | :----:     |